GrowthHeroes/apex-formula-tests/README.md

 * Formula.recalculateFormulas() does not consistently recalculate formulas that use ADDMONTHS
 * Formula.recalculateFormulas() throws a GACK (-817537752) Thrown: lib.gack.GackContext: sfdc.formula.InvalidFieldReferenceException: Field System__{MY custom metadata record} does not exist.
 Check spelling.
 Reason: {MY custom metadata} System__{MY custom metadata record} does not exist.
 Check spelling.
 * Apex Trigger.new and Trigger.old records also exhibit the same inconsistent formula calculations when ADDMONTHS is used
+* Comparing 2 formulas in a validation rule also results in bugs when using AddMonths()

 ## Business Requirements